Edgeworth expansions for centered random walks on covering graphs of polynomial volume growth: Introduction and main results

-Since general nilpotent Lie groups are known to be essentially written in terms of stratified ones (cf.\,\cite{BLU}), it is sufficient to concentrate on investigating the class of stratified Lie groups.
+We consider the class of stratified nilpotent Lie groups, which is more treatable than that of general ones.
+Moreover, this class should be sufficiently rich to reflect the geometric structures of general nilpotent Lie groups.
 This is why we may impose {\bf (A1)} in the present paper.
 On the other hand, Proposition \ref{IKN-CLT} also holds without imposing {\bf (A2)} (cf.\,\cite[Theorem 2.1]{IKN}).
 However, we need to consider a slight extension of the function space to handle a certain average of the random walks when {\bf (A2)} is not assumed.
 Therefore, {\bf (A2)} is just imposed to avoid the cumbersomeness of arguments.
 We emphasize that the non-symmetry of the random walks readily implies {\bf (A2)}, whereas there exists a non-symmetric random walk on $X$ which satisfy {\bf (A2)}.
 See Section 3 for more details.
 We also emphasize that there is a case where $\beta_i(\Phi_0) \neq 0$ even under {\bf (A2)}.

 Then the main result in the present paper is stated as follows: \begin{tm}[Edgeworth expansion] Assume {\bf (A1)} and {\bf (A2)}.
 Let $N \ge 2$ and $f \in C_b^{3(N+1)r}(G)$, which is defined by \eqref{C_b}.
 Then we have